weberyanglalala/Dotnet8PromptEngineeringSamples/PE01.PrincipleAndGuidelines/README.md

 ### Give the model time to think

-- prevent the model rushing to give out an incorrect answer
+- Prevent the model rushing to give out an incorrect answer
-- try to rephrase the question, give more context, or give more examples
+- Try to rephrase the question, give more context, or give more examples.

 #### Tactic1: Specify the steps to complete the task